 B6.
 Our Responsibilities to you in respect of Package Holidays

 (1) We will accept responsibility for the arrangements we agree to provide or arrange for you as an “organiser” under the Package Travel and Linked Travel Arrangements Regulations 2018, as set out below and as such, we are responsible for the proper provision of all travel services included in your package, as set out in your confirmation invoice.
-Subject to these booking conditions, if we or our suppliers negligently performer arrange those services and we don’t remedy or resolve your complaint within a reasonable period of time, and this has affected the enjoyment or your package holiday you may be entitled to an appropriate price reduction or compensation or both.
+Subject to these booking conditions, if we or our suppliers negligently perform or arrange those services and we don’t remedy or resolve your complaint within a reasonable period of time, and this has affected the enjoyment or your package holiday you may be entitled to an appropriate price reduction or compensation or both.
 You must inform us without undue delay of any failure to perform or improper performance of the travel services included in this package.
 The level of any such price reduction or compensation will be calculated taking into consideration all relevant factors such as but not limited to: following the complaints procedure as described in these Booking Conditions and the extent to which ours or our employees’ or suppliers’ negligence affected the overall enjoyment of your holiday.
 Please note that it is your responsibility to show that we or our supplier(s) have been negligent if you wish to make a claim against us.

 (2) We will not be responsible or pay you compensation for any injury, illness, death, loss, damage, expense, cost or other claim of any description if it results from:

-a) the act(s) and/or omission(s) of the person(s)affected;
+a) The act(s) and/or omission(s) of the person(s)affected;

-b) the act(s) and/or omission(s) of a third party unconnected with the provision of the services contracted for and which were unforeseeable or unavoidable; or
+b) The act(s) and/or omission(s) of a third party unconnected with the provision of the services contracted for and which were unforeseeable or unavoidable; or

 c) Events Beyond Our Control (see A4).